kefaslungu/resourceMonitor/readme.md

 * Installing the add-on on Windows 10/11 LTSC is not supported.

 Note on license: this add-on uses Psutil, licensed under 3-Clause BSD License which is compatible with GNU General Public License.

+## Version 24.08

+* NVDA 2024.2 or later is required.
+This allows psutil dependency to be removed from the add-on as NVDA includes it.
+* Updated psutil dependency to the version included with NVDA 2024.2 (6.0.0).
+* Ruff replaces Flake8 as code linter.

 ## Version 24.05